 - 1. Students who have taken a written examination or who have received the assessment of a practical exercise can ask the relevant examiner for a discussion of the results during a period of 20 working days after the announcement of the results.
-The discussion will take place within a reasonable period, at a place and time to be determined by the examiner. - 2.
-At the request of the student or at the initiative of the examiner, a discussion justifying the assessment will take place between the examiner and the student as soon as possible after the announcement of the result of an oral examination. - 3.
-If a collective discussion is organised by the examiner, students may submit requests as referred to in the last section only if they have been present at the collective discussion and have motivated their requests, or if they were unable to be present at the collective discussion because of circumstances outside their control. - 4.
+The discussion will take place within a reasonable period, at a place and time to be determined by the examiner, with the exception of weeks 52, 1 and 5. - 2.
+At the request of the student or at the initiative of the examiner, a discussion justifying the assessment will take place between the examiner and the student as soon as possible after the announcement of the result of an oral examination.
+During the discussion of the assessed work it is not permitted to copy the underlying examination questions in any way, unless determined otherwise by the examiner. - 3.
+If a collective discussion is organised by the examiner, students may submit requests as referred to in Section 1 only if they have been present at the collective discussion and have motivated their requests, or if they were unable to be present at the collective discussion because of circumstances outside their control. - 4.
 The Board of Examiners may allow deviation from the provisions in Sections 2 and 3.